echicken/node-ansi/README.md

 npm install ansi-graphics
 ```

-GIF output functionality uses [gifencoder](https://github.com/eugeneware/gifencoder) and [node-canvas](https://github.com/Automattic/node-canvas), which in turn rely on [Cairo](http://cairographics.org/).
+GIF, PNG, and video output functionality uses [gifencoder](https://github.com/eugeneware/gifencoder) and [node-canvas](https://github.com/Automattic/node-canvas), which in turn rely on [Cairo](http://cairographics.org/).
 Ensure that Cairo and its dependencies are installed before proceeding.
 On Ubuntu I've also needed to install libjpeg-dev and libgif-dev in order to install these modules.

 [ffmpeg](http://ffmpeg.org/) is not required for installation, however you'll need a recent build of ffmpeg in your PATH in order to use the output-to-video functionality.